Skip to main content

 Joshua M. Sharfstein, MD

-Dr. Sharfstein is the Associate Dean for Public Health Practice and Training at the Johns Hopkins Bloomberg School of Public Health.
-Dr. Sharfstein also holds a faculty appointment in the Department of Health Policy and Management.
-Dr. Sharfstein was appointed by Governor Martin O’Malley as Secretary of the Maryland Department of Health and Mental Hygiene in January 2011.
-As Secretary of DHMH, Dr. Sharfstein led efforts to modernize Maryland’s all-payer system for hospital payment.
-In March 2009, President Obama appointed Dr. Sharfstein to serve as the Principal Deputy Commissioner of the U.S. Food and Drug Administration, the agency’s second highest-ranking position.
-From December 2005 through March 2009, Dr. Sharfstein served as the Commissioner of Health for the City of Baltimore, Maryland.
-He began working on health and social policy matters as an advisor to longtime California Congressman Henry A. Waxman, where he was responsible for projects related to public health.
-Dr. Sharfstein also serves as a member of the editorial board at the Journal of the American Medical Association (JAMA).
-Dr. Sharfstein received his MD from Harvard Medical School.
+Joshua Sharfstein is the Vice Dean for Public Health Practice and Community Engagement at the Bloomberg School of Public Health.
+Sharfstein is also professor of the practice in the Department of Health Policy and Management.
+Sharfstein was appointed by Governor Martin O’Malley as Secretary of the Maryland Department of Health and Mental Hygiene in January 2011.
+As Secretary of DHMH, Sharfstein led efforts to modernize Maryland’s all-payer system for hospital payment.
+In March 2009, President Obama appointed Sharfstein to serve as the Principal Deputy Commissioner of the U.S. Food and Drug Administration, the agency’s second highest-ranking position.
+From December 2005 through March 2009, Sharfstein served as the Commissioner of Health for the City of Baltimore, Maryland.
+He began working on health and social policy matters as an advisor to longtime California Congressman Henry A. Waxman.
+Sharfstein also serves as a member of the editorial board at the Journal of the American Medical Association (JAMA).
+Sharfstein received his MD from Harvard Medical School.

 joshua.sharfstein@jhu.edu